Legislative Advocacy Clinic – Everytown for Gun Safety

-Working with Everytown for Gun Safety, students will: research statutes to identify gaps in public safety, draft proposed legislation to reform the law, and prepare and implement campaigns to enact those bills; and identify and analyze dangerous gun lobby bills, research the history of relevant laws and similar legislation, and work to defeat that attack on public safety.
+Working with Everytown for Gun Safety, students: research statutes to identify gaps in public safety, draft proposed legislation to reform the law, and prepare and implement campaigns to enact those bills; and identify and analyze dangerous gun lobby bills, research the history of relevant laws and similar legislation, and work to defeat that attack on public safety.

 Recommended for the following Professional Pathways: Civil Rights/Civil Liberties; Government/Public Sector; Immigration; International Law/Human Rights; General Practice – Litigation/Dispute Resolution

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
 Application is required, and can be found on the Academics section of the NYLS Portal under Office of Clinical and Experiential Learning.